SalomePlatform/shaper/src/FeaturesPlugin/doc/pipeFeature.rst

    :align: center

 .. centered::
-   Pipe by object and path
+   Pipe by object, path and Bi-normal

 **See Also** a sample TUI Script of a :ref:`tui_binormal_pipe` operation.